 If hell exists, where is it?
 Can people leave it?
 Will those in hell leave hell at the time of the resurrection, or are they confined eternally to hell?

-The doctrine of resurrections is one of paramount importance for the Christian.
-The third resurrection, however, is one that most of this world's Christianity ignores—but it is the one that shows God's ultimate justice and how He will deal with incorrigibly evil people in godly love.
+Most of Christianity ignores the third resurrection, but it shows God's ultimate justice and how He will deal with incorrigibly evil people in godly love.

 Most of Protestant and Catholic theology is immersed in pagan concepts of hell, reinforced by Dante's Inferno.
 Here is what the Bible says, without tradition.